 Older adults and individuals with a weakened immune system are at greatest risk.
 It is not possible to have shingles if you have never been exposed to chickenpox or the varicella virus that causes it.

 Once exposed, the virus can lay dormant for years.
-Most adults with the dormant virus never experience an outbreak or any further problems.
+But most adults with the dormant virus never experience an outbreak or any further problems.
 However, in some individuals, it may reactivate multiple times.

 What are the symptoms of shingles in adults?